i2p-zero/i2p-zero/README.md

 For Windows, double-click on `dist/windows-gui/router/bin/launch-gui.bat`

-Note that for the Windows GUI to run, you may need to install the latest <a href="https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads">Microsoft Visual C++ Redistributable</a>
+Until this <a href="https://github.com/AdoptOpenJDK/openjdk-build/issues/878">AdoptOpenJDK issue<a> is fixed, note that for the Windows GUI to run, you may need to install the latest <a href="https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads">Microsoft Visual C++ Redistributable</a>

 ## Running the command line version